-- $250 deductible on non-urgent medical care.
+- $250 deductible for non-urgent medical care.
 Many other companies have a $0 deductible, though you generally pay higher premiums for this benefit.

 - No US travel flexibility.
-Unlike some other excluding-US travel insurance plans, SafetyWing’s doesn’t cover non-Americans traveling through or on short layovers in the US.
-You have to get a new policy that includes the US to be insured (though a good credit card’s travel insurance should cover you).
+SafetyWing's doesn't cover non-Americans traveling through the US or on short layovers there.
+You have to get a new policy that includes the US to be insured (though a good credit card's travel insurance should cover you).

 - Not customizable.
 SafetyWing keeps their insurance cheap by keeping it simple, but that also means you'll have to look elsewhere if you want insurance on things they don't cover like personal electronics, travel to Iran and North Korea, and some extreme sports.